shadyagmy/Trillo-/README.md

 # Trillo-
 Modern Web application page.
 Build with power of sass and CSS Flex Box.
-Files compressed and minimized with Gulpjs developing tookit
+Files compressed and minimized with Gulpjs developing toolkit